Apofenic/FourierSynth/README.md

 - `npm test` – Launch the test runner
 - `npm run build` – Build the app for production
 - `npm run eject` – Eject configuration (not recommended unless necessary)

-See the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started) for more details.

-## Contributing

-Contributions are welcome!
-Please open issues or submit pull requests for new features, bug fixes, or improvements.

 ## License